 The fly bite is painful, turning red and irritating over the next day or two and frequently resulting in an allergic reaction with painful blisters.

-To keep insects at bay, humans can apply insect repellents containing DEET.
-Using fly traps in stables and barns is supposed to minimize the number of flies in certain places.
+Humans can apply insect repellents containing DEET to keep insects at bay.
+Fly traps in stables and barns are supposed to minimize the number of flies in certain places.

 Male and female Yellow Flies drink flower nectar and ingest pollen, but females supplement their diet by consuming animal blood.

 In a muddy region near a lake, creek, pond, or stream, she can lay 50 or so fertilized eggs.
-Before becoming a winged adults, larvae (maggots) hatch and molt multiple times.
+Before becoming a winged adult, larvae (maggots) hatch and molt multiple times.

 These types of flies in Pennsylvania eat decaying matter and spend some time in the water feeding on garbage before migrating to land.

 In the southern states, May and June are the busiest months for biting.
-The fly is most active between the hours of noon and dusk.
+The fly is most active between noon and dusk.

-Large groups of them usually congregate near water, which is required for a portion of the larval life cycle.
+Large groups usually congregate near water, which is required for a portion of the larval life cycle.

 The Green Horse Fly (Chlorotabanus crepuscularis) is a huge and colorful fly with red, white, or green eyes.

 Males have eyes that are close together, while females have a tiny gap between their eyes.
-This is useful to know because men, unlike females, do not bite.
+This is useful because men, unlike females, do not bite.

 Females require horse, cow, and even human blood for egg production, and the bite is a painful nip.